 These collections are intended to support University teaching and research, as well as research by community members and scholars of the region.

 Current collections: Archives and Special Collections holds significant primary resources for research in late nineteenth century history through the present, although its strengths are in the 20th and 21st centuries.
 We seek to document our community comprehensively.
 All types of materials may be found in collections from individuals and organizations, from print documents and photographs to email and Word files.
 The life of our community is also documented through oral histories.
-ASC is known for its urban history collections, nineteenth and twentieth century records of significant Louisville-area businesses, political and cultural organizations, social service agencies, and churches, and personal papers of political figures, scholars, and members of the Jewish and Black communities.
+ASC is known for its urban history collections, nineteenth and twentieth century records of significant Louisville-area businesses, political and cultural organizations, social service agencies, and churches, and personal papers of political figures, scholars, and other community members.
 ASC's Photographic Archives holds significant collections of regional and historic images, including those of major local commercial studios active in the first half of the twentieth century.
 Collections such as these contain photographs of Louisville and the surrounding region that were taken for Louisville architects, builders, banks, wholesale and retail merchants, advertisers, government agencies, public utilities, and private individuals.

-The Photographic Archives, part of Archives and Special Collections, holds internationally significant collections of documentary photography.
+We seek to continue to develop collections broadly representative of the communities we serve.The Photographic Archives, part of Archives and Special Collections, holds internationally significant collections of documentary photography.
 These materials are used by faculty and student researchers, but are also used extensively by researchers from around the globe.
 They form the bedrock of the Photographic Archives' international reputation.

 Current collections: The Photographic Archives holds a number of collections relating to Roy E. Stryker, one of the most prominent figures in the development of American documentary photography.
 These include his Farm Security Administration papers (including photographs, shooting scripts, and correspondence), photographs from the Standard Oil (New Jersey) project, and Jones & Laughlin Steel Corporation, his last major project.
 Building on this foundation, the Archives holdings include Kentucky photographs by Robert Doherty, Edward Steichen WWII Navy photographs, Lewis Hine study collection, Urban Renewal image collections, and select photographs from the Kentucky Documentary Project.

-Maintained in support of the teaching program in the Allen R. Hite Art Institute as well as for exhibitions, this collection contains original prints by photographers who have used photography as a medium for artistic expression.
+The Photographic Archives seeks to build on its existing strengths in this area, with a particular focus on projects that document the people, places, and events of Louisville and Kentucky.Maintained in support of the teaching program in the Allen R. Hite Art Institute as well as for exhibitions, this collection contains original prints by photographers who have used photography as a medium for artistic expression.

 Current collections: The Fine Print Collection includes work by Ansel Adams, Shelby Lee Adams, Margaret Bourke-White, Harry Callahan, Julia Margaret Cameron, Peter Henry Emerson, Betty Hahn, Lewis Hine, Gertrude Kasebier, Andre Kertesz, Helen Levitt, Danny Lyon, Vivian Maier, Ralph Eugene Meatyard, Cranston Ritchie, Aaron Siskind, Jerry Uelsman, Edward Weston, Minor White, and Gary Winogrand.